a5221985/tutorials/Architecture/microservices/good_engineering_practices.md

 				1. Release
 		2. Incremental changes
 			1. Improvement in pieces
-10. Migration failures (can happen by one of the below)
+10. Migration failures (can happen by one or more of below is done)
 	1. The "2.0" migration
 		1. Re-write the entire system (not practical)
 	2. Opt-in migration
 		1. We come up with new version and tell people to please migrate to the new version, if you have time
 	3. One migration tied to another migration
+		1. Two or more migrations are tied together which will increase the likelyhood of failure
 	4. Deploy all at once